No. 41 Squadron RAF

-During the Second World War, the squadron flew Supermarine Spitfire fighters and saw action over Dunkirk and the during the Battle of Britain in the early years of the war.
+During the Second World War, the squadron flew Supermarine Spitfire fighters, and saw action over Dunkirk and the during the Battle of Britain in the early years of the war.
 Combat operations were flown from Britain over German-occupied Europe during 1941–1944, before the squadron moved to the continent after the Normandy landings.
-During 1944–45, the squadron supported the Allied advance into Germany and it remained there until mid-1946 as part of the occupation force following the end of hostilities.
-In the post war years, the squadron was disbanded and re-formed several times, operating a variety of jet aircraft in the fighter, reconnaissance and interceptor roles.
+During 1944–1945, the squadron supported the Allied advance into Germany, and it remained there until mid-1946 as part of the occupation force following the end of hostilities.
+In the post-war years, the squadron was disbanded and re-formed several times, operating a variety of jet aircraft in the fighter, reconnaissance, and interceptor roles.
 In 2006, the squadron was re-roled as the Fast Jet & Weapons Operational Evaluation Unit.
-It remained in this role until 2010 when it became the RAF's Test and Evaluation Squadron.
+It remained in this role until 2010, when it became the Test and Evaluation Squadron of the Royal Air Force.

 History

-First World War, 1916–1919
+First World War ( 1916–1919)

-No. 41 Squadron Royal Flying Corps was originally formed at Fort Rowner, RAF Gosport, in mid April 1916 with a nucleus of men from 28 Squadron RFC.
-However, on 22 May 1916, the squadron was disbanded again when it was re-numbered "27 Reserve Squadron RFC".
+No. 41 Squadron Royal Flying Corps (RFC) was formed at Fort Rowner, Gosport, in mid April 1916, with a nucleus of men from No. 28 Squadron RFC.
+However, on 22 May 1916, the squadron was disbanded again when it was re-numbered 'No. 27 Reserve Squadron RFC'.